 As the Mayo Clinic points out, laughter can help reduce both short-term and long-term impacts of stress.
 A good laugh can soothe muscle tension, improve your mood, and release endorphins to reduce the negative effects of stress.

-- Volunteer!
+Short on laughs these day?
+Try volunteering!
 Seek out a nursing home, rescue shelter, or local library to get yourself out of your comfort zone.
 Try to find laughter in unexpected places.